Toba, Mie: Government

 Toba has a mayor-council form of government with a directly elected mayor and a unicameral city council of 14 members.
 Toba contributes one member to the Mie Prefectural Assembly.
 In terms of national politics, the city is part of Mie 4th district of the lower house of the Diet of Japan.

 Economy

 Commercial fishing, including cultivated pearls, and tourism play important roles in the local economy.

 Education

 Toba has nine public elementary schools and five public middle schools operated by the city government and one public high school operated by the Mie Prefectural Department of Education.
 The Toba National College of Maritime Technology, one of the five maritime technology colleges in Japan which offers merchant marine programs such as Deck officer, Marine Engineering and other advanced programs related to maritime education. is located in Toba, as is the Sugashima Marine Biological Laboratory - Graduate School of Science, Nagoya University.

 Culture

 Toba city hosts the highest number of ama divers in Japan.
-"Toba and Shima, cities where you can meet ama divers" has been defined as the 73rd stories of Japanese heritage.